srg-ics-uplb/blog/content/articles/jach/jach_015-reading.rst

 :author: Joseph Anthony C. Hermocilla
 :summary: This is a layered reading guide for researchers(beginner to senior) interested in computer systems.
 A little bit of structure will prevent the beginner from being overwhelmed with too much information.

 This is a layered reading guide for researchers (beginner to senior) interested in computer systems.
 A little bit of structure will prevent the beginner from being overwhelmed with too much information.
+Keeping up with the recent advances in a field can be very overwheling because of the large volume of papers to read.

 This reading stack is not a checklist to complete but a framework for continuous learning.
 Adjust the balance between layers based on your current research phase: